Rython tips and tricks – Snippets

 The last three snippets are written by the user.
 You can see what they do here:

 Indeed.
 Say you want to add an argument to a function you wrote.
-The argument is for whether you would like to have the execution time reported or not.
-Call it report_elapsed.
-Like so:
+The argument is whether to report the execution-time or not.
+Call it report_elapsed

 Can I do in Python?